 A set of symptoms including pain, usually caused by pressure or irritation on the sciatic nerve.
 The pain can be radial, traveling towards the buttocks, legs, and toes.
 In addition to pain, numbness, muscular weakness, and difficulty moving the leg can occur.
 In some cases, pain is felt on only one side of the body.

 When the canal space surrounding the spinal cord becomes constricted, it increases the pressure on the spinal cord causing pain.
 In some cases this pain radiates towards the buttocks and down the legs.
-In addition, this condition is commonly present in patients with arthritis or joint inflammation.
+In addition, spinal stenosis is commonly present in patients with arthritis or joint inflammation.

 Posterior Facet Syndrome

-This condition is when the facet joints of the spine wear down, due to osteoarthritis of the interarticular vertebrae.
+Posterior facet syndrome is when the facet joints of the spine wear down, due to osteoarthritis of the vertebrae.
 When this happens, often a nerve becomes pinched (impinged) and causes lower back pain.